-Online safety for kids has garnered a lot of media attention lately, with questions arising about how to protect privacy of minors, stop cyberbullying, keep kids away from unwanted content, and protect them from Internet predators.
-The 2006 cyberbullying case of Megan Meier in Dardenne Prairie, Minnesota brought the potential consequences of cyberbullying to light with the teen’s suicide following online bullying at the hands of neighbors.
+Online safety for kids has garnered a lot of media attention lately, with questions arising about how to protect the privacy of minors, stop cyberbullying, keep kids away from unwanted content, and protect them from Internet predators.
+The 2006 cyberbullying case of Megan Meier in Dardenne Prairie, Minnesota, brought the potential consequences of cyberbullying to light with the teen’s suicide following online bullying at the hands of neighbors.
 More recently, the case of Jessi Slaughter showed just how vicious cyberbullying can be.

 Federal laws that protect the privacy of minors

 In the late 1990s, the members of the federal government became aware of the growing need to protect privacy online – particularly as it related to minors using the Internet.
 In 1998, the first major legislation made its way through Congress and was passed into law.
 The Children’s Online Privacy Protection Act (COPPA) of 1998 was the first law of its kind.
 The law protects the privacy of minors by legislating that online entities won’t obtain a child’s personal information without parental consent.
 It also makes it illegal to require minors to provide more information than is necessary to play a game online or participate in a contest.
 All websites must also make their privacy policies available to parents.